tnm/qr/README.md

 * A first-position **key** argument is required.
 It's the Redis key you want to be associated with the DQS.
 * A second-position **size** argument is optional.
 Without a size argument you get an unbounded DQS.
 With a specified size, you get a bounded DQS.
+* A third-position **auto** argument is optional.
+Set auto=True for automatic popping of oldest elements in a bounded queue; default is auto=False

+Note: For non-auto-pop bounded queues at their maximum size, the element you attempt to push will simply be ignored, and the lack of a successful push will be logged.
+This is to maintain flexibility for implementations of the queue -- i.e. there is no built-in 'wait list', but you could implement one if you'd like.

 A Queue
 --------